gabrielvicenteYT/placeholdermcforafullguide/docs/server_lists/ANTICHEAT_TEST_SERVERS.md

 - Includes some rather rare anti-cheats
 - Also has old versions of anti-cheats
 - Only has an EU proxy, split into Main and other

-| Only has an EU proxy, but has multiple anti-cheats.
-Has 2 servers, Main and Other.
-[Main: tree.ac], [Other: tree.ac:25566] Currently has: 2 NCP Versions (both old), Horizon, BAC, AAC (3 and 4), old Spartan versions, and an Ancient Matrix version (I forgot about some other anti-cheats)

 - poke.sexy | Unknown proxy location, is LiquidBounce's official test server.
 Has some issues with connecting, and other multi-ac test servers are way better.